GangmingZhao/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 # GraphFPN: Graph Feature Pyramid Network for Object Detection with Retinanet
-Inspired by Graph_FPN and RetinaNet, we have used the Graph_FPN structure as a backbone to train on Retinanet and the work is not yet complete.
+We have used the Graph_FPN structure as a backbone to train.

 Currently working with the author [Gangming Zhao](https://github.com/GangmingZhao), we will improve our code on mmdetection in the future.